Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 Appearance of cuttlefish

-The size of the body of the animal is relatively small for representatives of the class of cephalopods.
+The animal's body size is relatively small for representatives of the cephalopod class.
 The average adult cuttlefish reaches a length of about 20 centimeters.
-There are larger cuttlefish, but these are only representatives of individual species.
+There are larger cuttlefish, but these are only representatives of certain species.

 A notable feature of these mollusks is the ability to change the color of their body.
 Just like a chameleon!
-This process in cuttlefish is possible due to chromatophore cells located on the skin.
+This process in cuttlefish is possible thanks to chromatophore cells located on the skin.

-Most famous species cuttlefish are:
+Most known species cuttlefish are:

-• common cuttlefish;
+• Common cuttlefish;

 • Pharaoh cuttlefish.